mtisza1/Cenote-Taker/README.md

 ### _Cenote-Taker Overview_

-***** Before attempting set up Cenote-Taker, know that this is a work in progress.
-While it works great for me, it will require some modifications to port it to your server based on the code as is.
-If you want to set it up, please see the comments in the scripts denoted with a triple hash (###) regarding dependencies, etc. If you are unable/unwilling to set it up and are in need of Cenote-Taker, please contact Mike. *****
+***** Before attempting set up Cenote-Taker, know that the easiest way to use it is through CyVerse: http://www.cyverse.org/discovery-environment.
+There you can use Cenote-Taker for free and without knowledge of command-line interface while leveraging a high performance computing cluster.
+The code here will require some modifications to port it to your server.
+If you want to set it up, please see the comments in the scripts denoted with a triple hash (###) regarding dependencies, etc.  *****

 ![alt text](https://github.com/mtisza1/Cenote-Taker/blob/master/cenote_schematicArtboard%201.png)